 Encryption in transit and at rest is used where supported by our underlying systems and service providers.

-We use established, reputable cloud and business platforms for data storage, communication, and engagement management.
+Established cloud and business platforms for data storage, communication, and engagement management.

-We use systems that provide access logging and audit capabilities where available through our platform providers.
+Systems that provide access logging and audit capabilities where available through our platform providers.

 Engagement records are retained in accordance with business, legal, and operational needs.
 When records are no longer required, they are deleted or archived consistent with applicable obligations using commercially reasonable methods.
 As a matter of practice, client data is not stored on personal devices or unauthorized cloud services.